LedgerHQ/btchip-python/README.md

   * The signature time is too long

-It can and will likely be improved in the future, and the dongle supports firmware updates.
+It can and will be improved in the future, and the dongle supports firmware updates.

   * How secure is it ?